Self-control: Manipulating emotional conditions

 Manipulating emotional conditions can induce certain ways of responding.
 One example of this can be seen in theatre.
 Actors often elicit tears from their own painful memories if it is necessary for the character they are playing to cry.
 One may read a letter or book, listen to music, or watch a movie, in order to get in the proper state of mind for a certain event or function.
 Additionally, considering an activity either as "work" or as "fun" can have an effect on the difficulty of self-control.

 To analyze the possible effects of the cognitive transformation of an object on desire, a study was conducted on 71 undergraduate students, all of whom were familiar with a particular chocolate product.
 The participants were randomly assigned to one of three groups: the control condition, the consummatory condition, and the non-consummatory transformation condition.
 Each group was then given three minutes to complete their assigned task.
 The participants in the control condition were told to read a neutral article, about a location in South America, that was devoid of any words associated with food consumption.
 Those in the consummatory condition were instructed to imagine as clearly as possible how consuming the chocolate would taste and feel.
 The participants in the non-consummatory transformation condition were told to imagine as clearly as possible odd settings or uses for the chocolate.
 Next, all the participants underwent a manipulation task that required them to rate their mood on a five-point scale in response to ten items they viewed.
 Following the manipulation task, participants completed automatic evaluations that measured their reaction time to six different images of the chocolate, each of which was paired with a positive or a negative stimuli.
-The results showed that the participants instructed to imagine the consumption of the chocolate demonstrated higher automatic evaluations toward the chocolate than did the participants told to imagine odd settings or uses for the chocolate, and participants in the control condition fell in-between the two experimental conditions.
+The results showed that the participants instructed to imagine the consumption of the chocolate demonstrated higher automatic evaluations toward the chocolate, as measured by faster reaction times to positive chocolate-related stimuli, than did the participants told to imagine odd settings or uses for the chocolate, and participants in the control condition fell in-between the two experimental conditions.
 This indicates that the manner in which one considers an item influences how much it is desired.

 Using aversive stimulation

 Aversive stimulation is used as a means of increasing or decreasing the likelihood of target behavior.
-An averse stimulus is sometimes referred to as a "punisher" or an "aversive".
-Closely related to the idea of a punisher is the concept of punishment.
-Punishment is when in some situation, a person does something that is immediately followed by a punisher; that person then is less likely to do the same thing again in a similar situation.
-An example of this can be seen when a teenager stays out past curfew, the teenager's parents ground the teenager, and this punishment makes it less likely that the teenager will stay out past their curfew again.
+An aversive stimulus is sometimes referred to as a "punisher" or an "aversive".
+Punishment in behavioral psychology is defined in terms of its effect on behavior.
+A behavior is considered punished when it is followed by a consequence that reduces the likelihood of that behavior occurring again.
+For example, if a teenager stays out past curfew and their parents respond by grounding them, the grounding functions as a punisher that is intended to decrease the chance of the teenager repeating the behavior.